petm5/nixlet/README.md

           release = "1"; # Should be a numeric version number updateUrl = "https://github.com/username/repo/releases/latest/download/";

+          # Encryption is disabled by default.
+          # diskImage.luks.enable = true;

           # Intended for testing only.
 Allows logging in as root for debugging.
           users.users.root.password = "password";